Bilinear CNNs for Fine-grained Visual Recognition: Conclusion

+{ \textbf{Acknowledgement:} This research was supported in part by the National Science Foundation grant IIS-1617917, a faculty gift from Facebook, and by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA) under contract number 2014-14071600010.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purpose notwithstanding any copyright annotation thereon.
+The experiments were performed using high performance computing equipment obtained under a grant from the Collaborative R\&D Fund managed by the Massachusetts Tech Collaborative and GPUs donated by NVIDIA.}

-\begin{IEEEbiography}[{ }]{Tsung-Yu Lin} received the BS and MS degree in computer science from National Tsing Hua University in 2008 and 2010 respectively.
+\begin{IEEEbiography}[{ }]{Tsung-Yu Lin} received his BS and MS degrees in computer science from National Tsing Hua University in 2008 and 2010 respectively.
 He worked at Academia Sinica, a governmental research institute in Taiwan as research assistant after he obtained MS degree.
-He is currently working toward the PhD degree in College of Information and Computer Sciences at University of Massachusetts Amherst.
-He is interesting in applying machine learning techniques to computer vision problems, especially in image classification and segmentation. \\ \end{IEEEbiography}
+He is currently a PhD student in the College of Information and Computer Sciences at University of Massachusetts Amherst.
+He is interesting in applying machine learning techniques to computer vision problems, especially image classification and segmentation. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Aruni RoyChowdhury} is a fourth year PhD student at the College of Information and Computer Sciences, University of Massachusetts, advised by Prof Erik Learned-Miller and Prof Subhransu Maji.
-His research interests are in Computer Vision, focusing on applications of deep learning to face recognition, fine-grained recognition and multi-modal recognition.
-In the past he has worked on on scene text detection and handwriting recognition at the Indian Statistical Institute, Kolkata.
-He obtained his MS degree (2016) from the University of Massachusetts, Amherst and his BTech (2013) from Heritage Institute of Technology, Kolkata in India. \\ \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Aruni RoyChowdhury} is a PhD student in the College of Information and Computer Sciences, University of Massachusetts, Amherst.
+His research interests are in Computer Vision, focusing on applications of deep learning to face recognition and fine-grained recognition.
+Previously he has worked on scene text detection and handwriting recognition at the Indian Statistical Institute, Kolkata.
+He obtained his MS degree (2016) from the University of Massachusetts, Amherst and his BTech (2013) from Heritage Institute of Technology, Kolkata in India. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Subhransu Maji} is an Assistant Professor in the College of Information and Computer Sciences at the University of Massachusetts, Amherst.
 Previously, he was a Research Assistant Professor at TTI Chicago, a philanthropically endowed academic computer science institute in the University of Chicago campus.
 He obtained his Ph.D. from the University of California, Berkeley in 2011, and B.Tech. in Computer Science and Engineering from IIT Kanpur in 2006.
-His research focusses on developing visual recognition architectures with an eye for efficiency and accuracy. \end{IEEEbiography}
+His research focuses on developing visual recognition architectures with an eye for efficiency and accuracy. \end{IEEEbiography}